How to Use a Compass (And Why You Should Learn!)

 Using a compass with a map is similar to using a compass without a map — except you have an extra tool to assist you!

-- First, get what you need: your compass, map, a long piece of string, and the declination of the area.
-Make sure the map covers the entirety of the area you’ll be travelling in, plus some extra for safety’s sake.
+- Step 1: First, get what you need: your compass, map, a long piece of string, and the declination of the area.
+Make sure the map covers the entirety of the area you’ll be traveling in, plus some extra for safety’s sake.

-- Put the compass on top of the map.
+- Step 3: Put the compass on top of the map.
 Make sure you’re far away from any metal — this could mess with the magnetization of the compass needle.

-- Repeat steps 4 and 5 using L2 instead of L1.
+- Step 7: Repeat steps 4 and 5 using L2 instead of L1.
 When you’re through, you should have two intersecting lines on your map.
 The point where they cross is your location.

-- Turn the bezel so that 0 degrees or north point to grid north.
+- Step 9: Turn the bezel so that 0 degrees or north point to grid north.
 The orienting lines should align with the easting lines on the map.

-- Rotate your whole body until the orienting arrow aligns with the northern tip of the compass needle.
+- Step 13: Rotate your whole body until the orienting arrow aligns with the northern tip of the compass needle.
 Do not move the bezel.

 Dealing with obstacles